Lenca: Archaeology

 Yarumela is an archaeological site in the Comayagua Valley believed to be a primary Lenca center during the middle and late formative periods.
 The site contained a large primary residential center several times the size of that of its neighboring settlements which were secondary centers in the region.
 The site was most likely chosen because of its proximity to some of the major floodplains in the valley, whose fertile soil was cultivated for agriculture.
 The pattern and scale of the late pre-classic settlements suggest the existence of a ranked society.
 All corners of the basin were located within a half-day walk of Yarumela.

 Other features found in the area are at the sites of Los Naranjos and Chalchuapa in El Salvador, each dominated by a single constructed earthen mound.
 Many other sites appear to share site-planning principles and structural forms with these examples, having large, open, flat plazas, leveled by manual grading, and dominated by a massive two- to three-tiered pyramidal earthwork mound.

 Quelepa is a major site in eastern El Salvador.
 Its pottery shows strong similarities to ceramics found in central western El Salvador and the Maya highlands.
 Archaeologists speculate that Quelepa was settled by Lenca speakers from Honduras.
 Population pressure may have prompted their migrations to new territory.
-Another site is Tenampua, a city located in the valley of comaygua of the Classic period, the city was protected by a series of walls still visible today.
+Another site is Tenampua, a city located in the valley of Comayagua of the Classic period, the city was protected by a series of walls still visible today.
 Various vases managed to be rescued from the site and taken to national museums.

 Since the late 20th century, scholars have focused on researching and exploring settlement patterns of the Lenca in order to better understand the chronology of settlement during the pre-Columbian era.